Originally posted: 3/17/2020

 “But if the wicked man turns from all his sins which he has committed and observes all My statutes and practices justice and righteousness, he shall surely live; he shall not die.
 22 All his transgressions which he has committed will not be remembered against him; because of his righteousness which he has practiced, he will live.
 23 Do I have any pleasure in the death of the wicked,” declares the Lord God, “rather than that he should turn from his ways and live?”
 (Ezekiel 18:21-23).

 What a glorious gift He continues to offers so freely!
-Today, may we respond in love and gratitude, demonstrated in our choice to obey and serve Him Who Does Not Force Our Allegiance.
+A gift that prompts our love and gratitude, and precipitates our choice to obey and serve Him Who Does Not Force Our Allegiance.

 If it is disagreeable in your sight to serve the Lord, choose for yourselves today whom you will serve: whether the gods which your fathers served which were beyond the River, or the gods of the Amorites in whose land you are living; but as for me and my house, we will serve the Lord,” (Joshua 24:15).